jxom/react-loads/README.md

 }
 ```

+> Note: React Loads will automatically revalidate (reload) whenever the context or variables change.

 By default, React Loads automatically revalidates data in the cache after **5 minutes**.
 That is, when the `useLoads` is invoked and React Loads detects that the data is stale (hasn't been updated for 5 minutes), then `useLoads` will invoke the async function and update the cache with new data.
 You can change the revalidation time using the `revalidateTime` config option.

 ```jsx